 Section 2-Target Population and Section 14-Student Recruitment and Enrollment are interrelated and must be aligned.
 Please note that the rating assigned for the amended application is "Meets the Standard" based on the expanded explanations and the addition of information missing from the February 1st application.
-However, as stated under Section 2-Target Population the FLDOE has suggested to the applicant that they obtain confirmation from an appropriate legal entity that the proposed lottery process will not be in violation of s.
+However, please note that maintaining a rating of "Meets" for the final evaluation is contingent upon the applicant obtaining confirmation from FLDOE or another appropriate legal entity that the proposed lottery process will not be in violation of s.
 1002.33(10), F.S.